CiscoDevNet/AppDynamicsIKSICO/README.md

 Add the following variables, the data will be as it applies to your own specific environment:

-appport - TBD(eg. 30080)
+appport - this is the application port that will be targetted by the load generator.
+For this use case, use 30080 since the nodePort for this App is provisioned as this

-nbrapm - TBD(eg. 8), this is the number of app agent needed for this application.
-We have 8 services and so will allocate 8 app agent
+nbrapm - this is the number of app agent needed for this application.
+We have 8 services and so allocate 8 app agents here

-nbrma - TBD(eg. 1), this is the number of machine agent licenses needed.
-For this use case, we have one clusteragent
+nbrma - this is the number of machine agent licenses needed.
+For this use case, we have one clusteragent here so allocate 1

-nbrsim - TBD(eg. 1), this license enables an add-on module to the machine agent that provides insights into the underlying infrastructure
+nbrsim - this license enables an add-on module to the machine agent that provides insights into the underlying infrastructure.
+For this use case, we have 1 clusteragent and so allocate 1 sim agent as well.

 nbrnet(eg. 0), this is the .NET licenses needed.
 For this use case,set as 0

-url - set to the url of the SAAS Controller (eg. https://devnet.saas.appdynamics.com)
+url - set to the url of the SAAS Controller.
+For this use case, we are leveraging the devnet SAAS controller and so set it to this: https://devnet.saas.appdynamics.com

 namespaces - these are the k8s namespaces to be monitored by the AppDynamics cluster agent.
 Leave it as default

 storename - your store name. eg. IKSChaiStore

-username	- eg. TBD, just enter a random str
+username - For this use case, just enter a random str

 dockeruser - your user name for containers.cisco.com

-Open Orchestration-> UpdateIksVars->Add Global Variables Sensitive Task:
+Next, Open Orchestration-> UpdateIksVars->Add Global Variables Sensitive Task:

 ![alt text](https://github.com/prathjan/images/blob/main/iksglobalvar3.png?raw=true)